Frequently Asked Questions for Zoom Zero Travel Pass

 All replacements will be posted to your home address by First Class Post.

-How long will my child’s Zero Fare Bus Pass last?
+How long will my child’s Zoom Zero Travel Pass last?

-Providing that none of your family circumstances change, a Zero Fare Bus Pass will be valid for one academic year (from the start of term in September until 31st July).
+Providing that none of your family circumstances change, a Zoom Zero Travel Pass will be valid for one academic year (from the start of term in September until 31st July).
 You will therefore need to re-apply for a renewal pass each year, until your child finishes their statutory education and completed their school Year 11 studies.

-Correspondence will be sent to the email address held on our records (supplied on the original application) to remind parents/carers to reapply for a Zero Fare Bus Pass – usually during May of each year.
+Correspondence will be sent to the email address held on our records (supplied on the original application) to remind parents/carers to reapply for a Zoom Zero Travel Pass – usually during May of each year.
 Please remember to advise us of any changes to your email address if necessary.

 Applications for a renewal pass need to be received by the deadline of 30th June each year to guarantee it being produced and posted to you in time for the new school year.